 In addition to those listed above, the Board's responsibilities include ensuring that the Group's policies are kept updated and are observed.
 The Group has policies on such issues as investments, financing and foreign currency matters, anti-corruption, approval and authorization of and attestation instructions for financial undertaking, communication/investor relations, as well as ethics and a code of conduct.
-As part of the Group's responsibility, there is also health, safety, environmental and quality policies (HSEQ policy) for the company's operations at sea and on land.
+As part of the Group's responsibility, there is also health, safety, environmental and quality policies (HSEQ policy).

-BOARD SIGNATURES Gothenburg, 20 March, 2024
+BOARD SIGNATURES Gothenburg, 4 March, 2025

-BENGT A. REM Chairman KRISTOFFER SANDAKER Board member MAGNUS SONNORP Board member
+BENGT A. REM Chairman LARS PETTER UTSETH Board member MAGNUS SONNORP Board member